The syntax of SELECT is relatively complex. This section describes the syntax of SIMPLE SELECT.

 |

-| FROM table_references | The object from which to select data. | |
+| FROM table_references | The object to select data from. | |

 | url_external_table_references | Optional.
-You can directly read data from an external table through a URL.
-The URL syntax of an external table supports the following two forms: | |
+You can directly read data from an external table by using a URL.
+Currently, the URL syntax of an external table supports two forms.
+For more information, see the following sections: | |

-| PARTITION(partition_list) | The partition information of the queried table.
+| PARTITION(partition_list) | The partition information of the query table.
 For example: partition(p0,p1...). |

 |

 | table_factor | The name of a base table or updatable view, or a special subquery.
-You can also directly query a function. | |
+You can directly query a function. | |

 | table_alias_name | The alias of the data object to be selected. | |

-| joined_table | The join type of the multi-table query.
+| joined_table | The join method for a multi-table query.

 |